nolan-b-mss/game-dev-nolan-2025/public/gamedev-journal-nolan.md

-Nolan's Game Development 11 Journal
+Nolan's Game Development 11 Journal <br>
 9/8/2025
 I started my journal today. (this file)
 We talked about the names of each other and getting to remember everyone's names.